setsun/setsun/README.md

 I'm interested in pushing the boundaries of what's possible on the web: from it's usage as an accessible platform to build/distribute software, to an expressive medium for art + technology.

 In that pursuit, I'm interested in novel applications of WebGL, WebAudio, and WebAssembly.
-In particular, on how they can help build richer, expressive and performant experiences on the web.
+In particular, on how they can help build richer, expressive, and performant experiences on the web.

 ### Recent Projects
 - [3D Visualizers](https://www.setsun.xyz/visualizers): A collection of 3D audiovisual experiments built with React, Three.js, and GLSL.